 - Take an inventory of your accomplishments.
 Put pen to paper and list out what you accomplished during the course of your internship.
 Use this same list as a reference for updating your resume.

 - Consider how your accomplishments measure up.
-Ideally, at the start of the summer, you would have also jotted down your goals.
-Dust off that goals list and see how well your accomplishments align with your objectives and expectations of the position from the beginning of the summer.
-If you don’t already have a list of goals, see if you can channel beginning-of-summer you and remember what you had hoped to get out of your internship when you were new on the job.
+Ideally, at the start of the spring, you would have also jotted down your goals.
+Dust off that goals list and see how well your accomplishments align with your objectives and expectations of the position from the beginning of the spring.
+If you don’t already have a list of goals, see if you can channel beginning-of-spring you and remember what you had hoped to get out of your internship when you were new on the job.

 - Schedule coffee dates.
-Before the end-of-internship rush sets in, be sure to schedule coffee with the folks you’d like to stay connected to after the summer.
+Before the end-of-internship rush sets in, be sure to schedule coffee with the folks you’d like to stay connected to after the semester.

 With one week remaining, you should: